How to Use the Guide

 3) The catalog also includes many EBSCO eBooks on music history.
 You may read these books online or download them to your reading device.

 To locate more up-to-date information or articles in periodicals (newspapers, magazines, journals), use the Find Articles tab for easy access to databases.
 There you will find instructions on developing search strategies and using each database's special features.
 If an article is not available in full text online, in print in our collection, or in full text on the Web, you can place interlibrary loan requests using the information on that section of the site.
+Use the Websites tab to find online resources selected by librarians and faculty.

 On each page you will find a link for requesting help.
 Please contact us with your questions about the research process.